gregdan3/gregdan3.github.io/pages/toki-pona/index.md

 ## sona pi toki pona

-I am creating a lesson series to go with my live lessons in VRChat.
+I am creating written lessons to go with my live lessons in VRChat.
 The written and live lessons may not be identical: my live lessons are improvised from the topic and a few examples to explore, and so may contain different content.